 In Origin, matrices can contain image data (i.e., RGB) or numeric data (i.e., integer).
 The following functions are available to convert between the two formats.

 '''

 // Convert a grayscale image to a numeric data matrix

 img2m img:=mat(1) om:=mat(2) type:=byte;

 // Convert a numeric matrix to a grayscale image

-m2img bits:=16;

 '''